The 2024 grant cycle will open shortly on Friday, September 29.

 Application Creation Video

-Please contact Chris Walters, The ARTS Council’s Grants Manager & Gallery Curator, at chris@eARTS.org to sign up for one of these sessions, to discuss these topics and/or your application individually, or for other assistance on these grant programs.
+Applicants are encouraged to discuss their application before submitting.
+Contact Chris Walters, The ARTS Council’s Grants Manager & Gallery Curator, at chris@eARTS.org to discuss these your project or for other assistance on these grants, including review of application drafts.

 Applicants can also learn more about these grant programs by attending an online webinar.
 Advance registration is required: